Helping Others: Our People

 Rev. Dr. Gary Rohwer

-Rev. Dr. Gary Rohwer is the Director of Missions and Education at POBLO.
+Rev. Dr. Gary Rohwer is the National Missions Consultant at POBLO.
 He has served in Gospel outreach and community engagement for over 30 years.
 His experience in proclaiming the Gospel, grassroots missions, and church planting include locations such as Cross River State, Nigeria; Lahore, Pakistan; Punjab State, India; Los Angeles; and Detroit.
 He is a graduate of Concordia Theological Seminary in Fort Wayne, Indiana, where he also received his Doctorate in Missiology in Islamic Studies.
 Dr. Rohwer has served among a dozen different Muslim ethnic groups, including Arabs, Kurds, Iranians, Sudanese, Indians, Bangladeshis, and Pakistanis, training missionaries and congregations on how to engage their immigrant communities and share Christ’s love in a culturally relevant way.
 D. Rohwer is currently writing a book for American Christians on engaging in cross-cultural approach.

 Tim Bickel graduated from Concordia Seminary, St. Louis 1971 and served Lutheran Church–Missouri Synod parishes in Illinois, Alaska, Washington, Oregon, and Michigan until 2008 when he retired.
 Both as a volunteer summer teacher and since retirement as a contract teacher during school years, he has taught English in Asia.
 He also co-led a theological seminar in Ethiopia in 2002.
 For 16 years, he was a volunteer firefighter and designated chaplain in Washington and Oregon.
 In Oregon, he coordinated and conducted crisis debriefings to help keep emergency personnel in health service.
 Tim sees himself as a grateful servant of Jesus Christ.
 He has a passion to be and bring the good news to all.
 He has cross-cultural experience at home and abroad.
 And now, he is humbled and honored to join POBLO, bringing together God’s people and foreign newcomers in response to Christ’s Great Commission (Mark 16:15).
 He urges you to pray for the salvation of the lost, especially Muslims, and to ask what your part is while there is still time.